Introduction to UX A/B Testing

 - When you have determined a target, start conceptualizing ideas for A/B testing and developing test hypotheses that explain why they would outperform the existing version.
 Rank these thoughts in terms of the expected effect and complexity of implementing them.

-- Utilize the power of A/B testing with Optimizely and customize your website or mobile app in ways you never thought possible.
+- Utilize the power of A/B testing and customize your website or mobile app in ways you never thought possible.
 From changing the color of buttons to rearranging elements on a page template to hiding navigation components, it can all be done quickly through an intuitive visual editor interface!
-Before launching any experiments, ensure that everything is exactly as desired by running a test run—this way, you'll know if things are working correctly.
+Before launching any experiments, ensure that everything is exactly as desired by running a test run — this way, you'll know if things are working correctly.

 - Put your experiment into action!
 As soon as you do, visitors to your page or app will be randomly divided between the control and variation of their experience.
 Track each visitor's journey and analyze it against the baseline to determine which performs better.
 Then, measure, count, and compare these results for insights guiding future strategies.

 - Await the data results: To ensure your changes have a valid impact, wait for highly accurate and reliable test outcomes.
-Depending on your sample size (your target audience), reaching satisfactory conclusions could take some time.
+Reaching satisfactory conclusions could take some time, depending on your sample size (your target audience).
 Remember, high-quality experiment results will show you when they are safe and statistically significant.

 - Once you've reached the end of your experiment, it's time to review the results.
 Utilizing A/B testing software will provide data from your test and demonstrate any disparities between how both versions performed, along with determining if there is a statistically significant variance.
 It's essential to guarantee that statistically valid results can be achieved when concluding an experiment so that its outcome can be trusted.